ender-titan1/SnapBoltUI/README.md

 SnapBolt is made to be simple and ideal for beginners yet a powerful and versatile tool.
 SnapBolt code is shorter and more readable than html or css.
-SnapBolt is also compatie with other languages like css.
+SnapBolt is also compatible with other languages like css or javascript.

 ## Getting Started
 - download python